Official Government Website

 • Mining (except those activities covered by a draft or final IPDES permit).

-• Ground water activities (to the extent identified by the state’s NPS management program, including source water protection efforts that involve regional collaboration or have the statewide application).
+• Groundwater activities (to the extent identified by the state’s NPS management program, including source water protection efforts that involve regional collaboration or have the statewide application).

 • Hydrologic and habitat modification and related activities (including wetlands reconstruction).

-State Agricultural Best Management Practices Grants
+State Agricultural Best Management Practices Grant

 Application Process